NunoyHaxxana/Router-Connext-Quests-3/README.md

 >:black_square_button: 8GB RAM<br>
 >:black_square_button: 30GB Storage<br>
 - Need Super user or root for run this script.
-- You can check the current Router version in the https://github.com/connext/nxtp/releases

 ## Clone and Install Scripts